-Michigan online poker sites are currently preparing to launch.
+Michigan online poker is now live.
 The state’s online gambling expansion includes legal online casinos and online sportsbooks as well as online poker sites.
-This expansion will make Michigan one of only a handful of states allowing all forms of online gambling.
-We anticipate Michigan online poker will launch in early 2021.
+This expansion makes Michigan one of only a handful of states allowing all forms of online gambling.
+The first Michigan online poker site launched on Friday, January 29th.

-Subscribe to be first to know when Michigan online poker launches and get exclusive no deposit launch offers
+Subscribe to be first to know when additional poker apps launch and get access to exclusive no deposit launch offers

-The introduction of legal online poker puts Michigan on a shortlist of states offering state-regulated mobile poker.
-Only New Jersey, Nevada, Delaware, and Pennsylvania currently present the opportunity to play online poker legally.
+The introduction of legal online poker puts Michigan on a shortlist of states that offer state-regulated mobile poker.
+Only Michigan, New Jersey, Nevada, Delaware, and Pennsylvania currently present the opportunity to play online poker legally.
+West Virginia will soon join this list.

 WSOP.com Michigan could also eventually launch in the state, but the brand isn’t partnered with a land-based casino as of yet.

-The world’s largest online poker brand already operates in New Jersey and Pennsylvania.
+The world’s largest online poker brand now operates in New Jersey, Pennsylvania and Michigan.
 The state-regulated versions of PokerStars function as in-state platforms, separate from the international PokerStars client.

-PokerStars NJ launched in 2016, marking a return to the US for the online poker giant.
-PokerStars PA debuted in November 2019 and set a US monthly revenue record for a regulated poker site in April 2020.
+PokerStars launched in 2016 in New Jersey, marking a return to the US for the online poker giant.
+PokerStars debuted in Pennsylvania in November 2019 and set a US monthly revenue record for a regulated poker site in April 2020.
+PokerStars Michigan launched on January 29, 2021.

 Partypoker stands as one of the world’s most popular online poker platforms.
 The international version of the partypoker client was cut off from the US market after the passage of the Unlawful Internet Gambling Enforcement Act, with partypoker deciding to voluntarily leave the US industry.

-The brand returned to the US with the launch of partypoker NJ in 2013.
+The partypoker brand returned to the US with the launch of partypoker NJ in 2013.
 A Pennsylvania version of partypoker will launch soon as well.
+In Michigan, the poker app will launch under the brand name BetMGM Poker, but using the same technology.

 Michigan Online Poker Partnerships